wesleyboar/DS-User-Guide/user-guide/docs/managingdata/datatransfer.md

 <code>globus transfer --recursive [endpoint uuid for your machine]:[path on your machine] [endpoint uuid for tacc corral3]:[path on tacc corral3 to your My Data or Project]</code>

 Fill out the variables in the example command with the UUIDs and paths and submit the transfer.
-If you are unsure of the appropriate Corral3 path, please refer to the guide on <a href="../settingpathtodesignsafe">Setting the Path to DesignSafe on Corral</a> for more information.
+If you are unsure of the appropriate Corral3 path, please refer to the guide on <a href="#setting-path-to-ds-on-corral">Setting the Path to DesignSafe on Corral</a> for more information.

 You will get a message stating whether your transfer was successful or not.
 If it was successful, you will receive the message: